oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 - On Windows and macOS, pass the ``lib_dir`` library directory parameter in your :meth:`oracledb.init_oracle_client()` call.
 The parameter should be the location of your Oracle Client libraries.
-Do not pass this parameter on Linux.
+On Linux, only pass ``lib_dir`` if the Oracle Client libraries use ``RPATH=$ORIGIN``.
+Otherwise, do not pass this parameter on Linux.

 - Check if the Python process has permission to open the Oracle Client libraries.
 OS restrictions may prevent the opening of libraries installed